freebsd/freebsd-src/docs/LangRef.rst

     computing edge weights, basic blocks post-dominated by a cold function call are also considered to be cold; and, thus, given low weight.
+``convergent``
+    This attribute indicates that the callee is dependent on a convergent thread execution pattern under certain parallel execution models.
+    Transformations that are execution model agnostic may only move or tranform this call if the final location is control equivalent to its original position in the program, where control equivalence is defined as A dominates B and B post-dominates A, or vice versa.
 ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in